nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 9.0.9 : * Add the ability to disable unwanted automatic plugin update notifications.
-Other tweaks and improvements; a recommended update for all.
+* 9.0.10 : Change the misleading checkbox text label of the WordPress core updates setting that has led to confusion.
+Simplify 'WordPress core updates` setting by eliminating redundant or unnecessary options whilst preserving user preferences.
+Override WordPress core auto-updates settings by not showing it in the updates screen UI (wp-admin/update-core.php); a recommended update for all.